Emilinya/TopologyOptimizer/README.md

 For practical problems it is furthermore necessary to link IPOPT against HSL when compiling (see comment in http://www.dolfin-adjoint.org/en/release/documentation/stokes-topology/stokes-topology.html).

-For running the MMA examples, it is required to clone the github repository https://github.com/arjendeetman/GCMMA-MMA-Python into the folder mma/MMA_Python.
+For running the MMA examples, it is required to clone the GitHub repository https://github.com/arjendeetman/GCMMA-MMA-Python into the folder mma/MMA_Python.

 ## Running Tests
 In theory, tests exists, but I have not gotten them to run.
-The original repository said "To run tests, run the following command"
+The original repository said "To run tests, run the following command:"

 ```bash
 pytest